This is the multi-page printable view of this section. Click here to print.

 Overview

-• TeamRole: Defines a set of permissions that can be assigned to teams.
+- TeamRole: Defines a set of permissions that can be assigned to teams and individual users.

-• TeamRoleBinding: Assigns a TeamRole to a specific Team for certain Clusters and (optionally) Namespaces.
+- TeamRoleBinding: Assigns a TeamRole to a specific Team and/or a list of users fo Clusters and (optionally) Namespaces.

 Defining TeamRoles